MuhammadNaeim/Obsidian-Quran-Vault/README.md

 ![Screenshot_20240716_063852](https://github.com/user-attachments/assets/d2bff386-15f3-423d-92ab-a96e0ea31383)
 ![Screenshot_20240716_064038](https://github.com/user-attachments/assets/74f2f4c0-2f95-455f-b47a-2cf3323c7df5)

-## How I Created It
+## Future Plans
++ add Arabic tafseer.
++ add Hadith.
++ add Quran journaling templete.
++
+## Contributions Allowed
-I used the code specified in the quran-db.ipynb file, you can check it out.
++ I used the code specified in the 'quran-db.py' file, you can check it out.
 Also you can generate the same vault with the code if you have the same csv files.
 Anyway, I included the vault .zip, you can just download it and you are ready to go.
++ Any contributions to improve the vault of make other versions for other apps are appreciated.

 ## cridits
 + Quran Transilation: https://quranenc.com/ar/browse/english_rwwad/1
 + Quran Ar: https://youtu.be/8a0-2rSa834?si=zxtccsyrm5yNcaHL , you can get the notion templete from it if you like taking notes with notion.

+# Happy Quran Journaling